amytrinh334/league-of-legends-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 The observed TVD for this test was approximately 0.16, and the p-value was equal to 0.
-Since the p-value is less than the 0.5 significance level, we reject the null hypothesis.
+Since the p-value is less than the 0.05 significance level, we reject the null hypothesis.
 Thus, the missingness of `mountains` depends on the `result` column.

 # Hypothesis Testing
-In this section, we want to asses if there is a significant difference between the distribution of total kills and total monster objectives between winning and losing teams.
+In this section, we want to assess if there is a significant difference between the distribution of total kills and total monster objectives between winning and losing teams.
 This information will be be helpful in understanding the accuracy of our prediction model.
 We will run two one-sided permutation tests using difference in means as the test statistic.

 ### **Test 1: Kills**
 **Null Hypothesis:** Winning teams and losing teams have the same distribution of total kills.
 Any difference in average kills is due to random chance.